opencor/llvm-clang/docs/CommandGuide/dsymutil.rst

 .. option:: --use-reproducer <path>

  Use the object files from the given reproducer path.
-Alias for --reproducer=Use.

 .. option:: --verbose